ReconfigureIO/platform/notes/billing.md

 Relies on Github's org model (not implemented yet)

 ## Monthly plans
-All plans are calculated to begin at 00:00 GMT of every month.
+For users without active subscriptions, plans are calculated to begin at 00:00 GMT of every month.

 # Payment info